-Projects in the 2020 Telecommunication LTP have been selected to significantly reduce both planned and unplanned outages on the telecommunication network, and therefore improve the overall reliability and availability of the transmission system.
+Projects in the 2022 Telecommunication LTP have been selected to significantly reduce both planned and unplanned outages on the telecommunication network and, therefore, improve the overall reliability and availability of the transmission system.
 Particular focus is placed on improvements to the 500 kV and 240 kV transmission systems.
 As per the standard process, individual business cases and justification documents are still required to support the execution and determine the required timing of the outlined telecommunication projects.

-The 2020 Telecommunication LTP highlights key projects in the northwest, central, and south areas of the telecommunication network for the near-term (five year) and medium-term (ten year) time periods.
+The 2022 Tlecommunication LTP highlights key projects in the northwest, central, and south areas of the telecommunication network for the near-term (under five-years) and longer-term (>5 years) time periods.
 When applicable, project alternatives are also outlined.
 The selected projects follow the outlined planning guidelines and, where possible, leverage existing telecommunication infrastructure.